neoave/te/docs/index.rst

 .. te documentation master file

-Executrix introduction
+`te` introduction
 ======================

-Executrix is a general multi-host workload execution utility.
+`te` is a general multi-host workload execution utility.

 It's intentionally lightweight, utilizing existing technology like Ansible for execution and Mrack for provisioning.